jazzsequence/Script-Logic/readme.txt

 == Description ==

-Script Logic aims to accomplish with enqueued scripts what Widget Logic does for widgets: apply some basic php conditionals to restrict or enqueue scripts on specific pages, but not others without modifying your theme\'s code.
+Script Logic aims to accomplish with enqueued scripts what Widget Logic does for widgets: apply some basic php conditionals to restrict or enqueue scripts on specific pages, but not others without modifying your theme's code.

 == Installation ==